zadjii-msft/PowerToys/src/modules/cmdpal/doc/initial-sdk-spec/initial-sdk-spec.md

 ##### Microwaved commands

-DevPal will likely want to keep the last N extensions that were activated "warm", so that they are ready to be re-activated again.
+DevPal will want to keep the last N extensions that were activated "warm", so that they are ready to be re-activated again.
 Once a command provider is reheated, we'll keep it around in a warm extension cache.
 Stubs that have been activated by reheating them can then skip a `CommandProvider` lookup (`GetCommand` or `TopLevelItems`).

-Configuration options:
-* We may want to have a certain number of commands that are kept warm.
-Probably like, the last 5 used top-level commands's extensions.
-We could make that a setting.
-* We could even have a setting for how many
+We'll give the user options to control how many of the most recent commands we keep warm at a given time.
+We'll probably also want to offer an option like "always warm up {this command} / {all commands}", if the user doesn't care about the memory usage as much.

+> [WARNING!]
-If a command provider returns a `IListItem` which implements `IFallbackHandler`, and that provider is marked `frozen`, what should we do?
+> If your command provider returns a `IListItem` which implements
-* Treat that provider as fresh?
-* Ignore it, and display a warning when we load it?
-  * that would annoy users - the extension developer would be at fault here, but might not be able to fix it IMO we should gracefully ignore `frozen` in that case and do What's Expected.
-We may just write to the debugging log.
+> `IFallbackHandler`, and that provider is marked `frozen`, DevPal will always
+> treat your provider as "fresh".
+Otherwise, devpal wouldn't be able to call
+> into the extension to have the `IFallbackHandler` respond to the search query.
+>
+> The alternative would be to have DevPal just ignore the fallback handler from
+> that provider.
+Silently doing nothing seemed less user friendly than silently
+> doing What's Expected.

 #### Disposing